Donald Fagen: Style and themes

 Fagen has classified himself as both a self-taught pianist and a self-taught vocalist, although he did spend a few semesters studying formally at Berklee College of Music and took some vocal lessons in the mid-1970s as a precaution after feeling the straining effects of years of touring.
 Although he learned to become an entertainer, early on Fagen suffered from severe stage fright, which prompted Steely Dan producer Gary Katz to hire David Palmer to sing two songs on Steely Dan's debut album, Can't Buy a Thrill.
 This also led to the hiring of Royce Jones and Michael McDonald as singers in the band's tours in the early 1970s.
 Fagen plays the Fender Rhodes electric piano and Wurlitzer electric piano.

+As a composer, he has never worked in any definable genre, drawing instead on elements of rock, r&b, blues, soul, jazz, pop, country, funk, film music, musical theatre, the Great American Songbook, and such classical composers as Bach and Stravinsky.
+One feature of both Steely Dan's music and Fagen's solo work is the distinctive sound of a chord known as the mü major, in which a major second is inserted into a triad.

 According to Robert Christgau, in terms of lyrics, Fagen is a "pathological ironist" who "doesn't much care about hippies" or the message of his generation's counterculture: "His '60s are the Kennedy years, when a smart, somewhat shallow suburban white kid could dream of Brubeck and bohemia and bomb-shelter wingdings and transoceanic rail links to exotic locales."
+The songs of Bertolt Brecht and Kurt Weill were an important influence on Fagen's irony.

 Personal life

 Fagen's cousin Alan Rosenberg is an actor who was president of the Screen Actors Guild, while his cousin Mark Rosenberg was an activist in Students for a Democratic Society and a film producer.

 In 1993 Fagen married songwriter Libby Titus.
 Although the two attended Bard College at around the same time, they did not become friends until 1987 when they were backstage at a Dr. John concert.
 On January 4, 2016, Titus sustained injuries after Fagen allegedly shoved her against a marble window frame at their Upper East Side apartment.
-Titus informed the New York Post that she was divorcing her husband.
-The two have since reconciled.

 Titus co-wrote the song "Florida Room" on the 1993 album Kamakiriad.
 Fagen has performed with his stepdaughter Amy Helm, daughter of Titus and musician Levon Helm.
 Fagen has no children of his own.
+Titus died on October 13, 2024.